 - 1. Assist in the evaluation, development, and implementation of a distinctive Christ-centered curriculum based on the Seventh-day Adventist worldview with rigorous standards for student learning. - 2.
 Advise and assist in the implementation of curriculum policies found in the NPUC Education Code. - 3.
-Review the actions and recommendations of the NPUC Curriculum Committee to inform school curriculum programs and practices. - 4.
+Review the actions and recommendations of the NPUC Education Council to inform school curriculum programs and practices. - 4.
 Study and suggest a variety of teaching strategies that meet the diverse learning styles and achievement levels of students. - 5.
-Review school-wide standardized test results to assess student learning needs and implement appropriate differentiated instructional strategies. - 6.
-Advise and assist in the implementation of standards-referenced student learning strategies. - 7.
+Review school-wide standardized test results as part of the overall process of reviewing student progress and learning needs within the scope of the school's continual improvement planning process. - 6.
+Advise and assist in the implementation of standards-based student learning strategies. - 7.
 Initiate and encourage innovative programs and assist in their evaluation. - 8.
-Recommend to the conference curriculum committee and Office of Education changes in the curriculum, innovative programs for learning, and ideas for professional development. - 9.
-Assist in the identification and evaluation of supplementary instructional resource materials, and instructional media/technology. - 10.
-Review and assist in developing and implementing an effective program of student evaluation. - 11.
+Recommend to the conference and Office of Education changes in the curriculum, innovative programs for learning, and ideas for professional development. - 9.
+Assist in the identification and evaluation of supplementary instructional resource materials, and instructional media/technology.

+- 10. Review and assist in developing and implementing an effective program of student evaluation. - 11.
 Advise and assist in developing school and class schedules. - 12.
 Assist in preparing and reporting on the school's curriculum to the school board and in accreditation documents.

-2040:21 Curriculum Authorization and Accountability
+2040:24 Curriculum Authorization and Accountability